 History

 The History department at Meadow Park School are committed to engaging, challenging, and supporting students to help them thrive.
-Our goal is to enable all students to truly learn and understand some of the astonishing events, remarkable people and changes that have taken place in Britain and across the world.
+Our goal is to provide an exciting and diverse curriculum that enables student to explore some of the remarkable people and significant events that have created modern Britain and the world.

-The curriculum is structured to nurture a love of History through the development of key historical concepts using evidence, interpretations, significance, change and continuity and cause and consequence.
+The curriculum is structured to nurture a love of History through the development of key historical concepts using evidence, interpretations, significance, change and continuity and cause and consequence and lays the foundations for students to acquire the skills for higher education.

 Implementation